 City public schools to share their artistry with-and become central resources for-music

 classrooms in the five boroughs.
-In their second year, the fellows will take part in
+In their second year, the fellows take part in community

-community work through the Weill Music Institute's Musical Connections program, in
+work through the Weill Music Institute's Musical Connections program, in which they

-which they will perform at multiple nontraditional music venues across New York City.
-In
+perform at multiple nontraditional music venues across New York City.
+In past years, they

-past years, they participated in community-based group projects including a collaboration
+participated in community-based group projects, including a collaboration with residents of

-with residents of a Bronx family apartment complex, a pen-pal program that paired young
+a Bronx family apartment complex, a pen-pal program that paired young students with

 Exemplary performers, dedicated teachers, and advocates for music throughout the